bhargavtrvd/reactPrac/README.md

-Let's get started with installing and running this code! :)
+Let's get started with installing and running this code exercise! :)